turingschool-examples/promises-practice/README.md

 #### Asynchronous

-Still confused?
-Yup; you, me and everyone else.
-It's hard but it's a good thing to keep in the back of your head.
-So lets continue on with asynchronous.
-Clearly with non-blocking we can have a user click a button and continue on with I/O without making them wait.
+Let's continue on with asynchronous.
+With non-blocking code, we can have a user click a button and continue on with I/O without making them wait.

-So why is that?
-Well for a long time the web has used `callbacks` to help solve this issue.
-Allowing code to be executed once its finished.
-For example the `browser` has web api's that take callbacks as an argument, like: `XHR`, `SetTimeout`, `DOM` events.
+How does that work?
+Well for a long time the web has used `callbacks` to help solve this issue, allowing code to be executed once its finished.
+For example, the `browser` has web api's that take callbacks as an argument, like: `XHR`, `SetTimeout`, `DOM` events.
 These things have their own `callback queues`/`task queues` which run an `event loop`.

 Here's an example: